Dream. Plan. Live.

 The Green Umbrella, The Ohio River Way, and Paddlefest

 In 2011, RRT became corporate sponsors and donors for the Ohio River Way.
 At the time, the Ohio River Way was also the organizing group behind the Ohio River Paddlefest.
 Paddlefest is the premier paddling event in the Midwest and sees over 2,000 people paddle their way down the Ohio River.
+RRT remains a partner and financial sponsor for Paddlefest still today.
 The Ohio River Way was also the leadership behind the Tri-State Guide to the Outdoors, a yearly free publication that highlights the areas outdoor recreation.

 Later, the Ohio River Way would be operated as part of the Green Umbrella, a not-for-profit that aims at making Cincinnati one of the 10 most sustainable metro areas by 2020.
 RRT continued their financial support for the Green Umbrella and their sponsorship of Paddlefest.
 In 2014 and 2015, RRT donated their efforts to help make the Guide to the Outdoors publication possible.
 RRT owner Emily became one of the largest content contributors and organizers for the magazine and would see it reach new heights.
-The Green Umbrella would also host the Great Outdoor Weekend across the tri-state providing over a 100 free opportunities to get outside and experience something new.
+The Green Umbrella would also host the Great Outdoor Weekend across the tri-state providing over a 100 free opportunities to get outside and experience something new, look for this years details here.
 Since 2012, RRT has sponsored the event and often hosted a free event for participants.

 Meanwhile another organization was getting started: the Outdoor Adventure Clubs were formed in 2013 with RRT being one of their very first cooperating partners.
 The OAC is directed at getting more underserved students into nature by providing free school-based outdoor recreation, education, and conservation opportunities for urban teens.
 RRT immediately started working with the group, showing up to schools to promote the new club and travelling to different schools to present to club members and get them excited and prepared for outdoor events.
 RRT has also helped to lead local hiking trips for the inner city youth in the club.
 Starting in 2017 we’ve began co-sponsoring WVXU radio spots with OAC to raise awareness and fundraising efforts.